derektypist/derek-dhammaloka-cv/README.md

 - Going to the GitHub page, hovering on one of the repos will give a tooltip.
 For example, in FreeCodecamp, if I hover on about, I should get `View Repository for about`.

-- Selecting one of the links (e.g. Best Western Hotel Acocks Green (Birmingham)) takes the user to the Best Western Hotel Acocks Green (Birmingham), on a new tab.
-Here, further information can be viewed, such as Description, Facilities and photos.
+- Clicking on one of the links (e.g. Best Western Hotel Acocks Green (Birmingham)) opens the link in a new tab to ensure that the user can easily get back to the website.
+In the link, further information can be viewed, e.g. in the case of Hotels, it can include Photos, Facilities.

+- A screenshot of the resume and interest pages are available in the Features section.

 ## Deployment